Eight years ago:

 Then we scored 5 in the 9th (against Aroldis Chapman).
 Eric Kratz gave us our first lead with an RBI double.
 Melky Cabrera brought in 1 more with a single.
 And Encarnacion hit his second homer of the game.
 14-9 Jays.

-I’m sure you remember, but McDonald’s Father had died just five days before.
-Two days before John had delivered the eulogy at his father’s funeral.
-John got to the game late.
-He got into the game, only because we were being blown out.
+I’m sure you remember, but McDonald’s Father had died just five days before, two days before John had delivered the eulogy at his father’s funeral.
+So John got to the game late.
+He got into the game only because we were being blown out.

 Blue Jays fire John Gibbons.
-The Jays were 35-39 at that point of the season.
-We had high hopes that year.
-The year before we finished 83-79.
-We had added Rod Barajas, David Eckstein.
+In a year that started with high hopes, the Jays were 35-39 at that point of the season.
+The year before, we finished 83-79.
+We had added Rod Barajas, and David Eckstein.
 B.J Ryan was coming back from injury.
-Frank Thomas was in his second season with the Jays, he had 26 home runs and 95 RBI the year before.
+Frank Thomas was in his second season with the Jays.
+He had 26 home runs and 95 RBI the year before.

 They replaced Gibby with Cito Gaston.
-They did play better under Cito, going 51-37 and getting to the edge of the race, before falling off in September and finishing 4th in the AL East.
-I think Cito was more relaxed, Gibby knew if they didn’t win, he’d be fired.
+They did play better under Cito, going 51-37 and getting to the edge of the race before falling off in September and finishing 4th in the AL East.
+I think Cito was more relaxed.
+Gibby knew if they didn’t win, they would fire him.
 He managed like a man that knew every game could be his last.

-Cito would be our manager for 2 more seasons, finishing 4th both times.
-We won’t mention the manager that followed Cito, but after 2 more 4th place finishes, Gibby was back again.
+Cito would be our manager for two more seasons, finishing 4th both times.
+We won’t mention the manager that followed Cito, but after two more 4th place finishes, Gibby was back again.